 The marking process preserves the anonymity of candidates and their school.
-This requires that candidates are identified only by their SCSA student number.
+This requires that candidates are identified only by their Western Australian student number (WASN).

-Markers apply a consistent standard to assess the candidate's work.
+Markers apply a consistent standard to assess the candidate's performance.
 This requires:

-- attendance at a marker training meeting prior to the commencement of marking - trial marking of work to ensure a common understanding of the marking guide - that each candidate's work is double marked to ensure the independence of individual markers - that the chief marker ensures consistency throughout by monitoring the marking process and reconciling significant differences where necessary.
+- a marking key for the practical (performance) examination - attendance at a marker training meeting prior to the commencement of marking - trial marking to ensure a common understanding of the marking key - the practical (performance) examination to be marked independently by two markers who then reconcile any differences between them - the Chief Marker to ensure consistency throughout the marking by monitoring the marking process and reconciling significant differences where necessary.